rebello95/ActivityHub-Platform-Docs/documentation/Task Management.md

 ActivityHub allows for easy creation and updating of tasks within Salesforce and our database through this endpoint.
 Here are some additional notes:
 - Excluding the `ID` parameter within `task` in your request will result in the creation of a new task
 - The `Invitees` value within `task` is optional.
 If it is not included, no invitees will be changed on the task.
 If it is included, however, all invitees must be specified
 - Failing to include an invitee's `ServiceID` parameter will result in failed requests to Salesforce when updating invitees
+- This endpoint returns a follow up suggestion if keywords are used.
+If not, the FollowUp value will be null.

 **File**: `/src/manage_tasks.js`